naoufal/react-native-touch-id/README.md

   - `cancelText` - **Android** - cancel button text
   - `fallbackLabel` - **iOS** - by default specified 'Show Password' label.
 If set to empty string label is invisible.
   - `unifiedErrors` - return unified error messages (see below) (default = false)
+  - `passcodeFallback` - **iOS** - by default set to false.
+If set to true, will allow use of keypad passcode.

 __Examples__